78.2 F

 Rouse’s bill would increase the response time from 14 days to 28 days after a notice is mailed to the individual.

-“A key word there is ‘mailed to them,’” Rouse said, highlighting the ongoing issues with slow mail delivery.
+“A key word there is ‘mailed to them,’” Rouse said, highlighting the ongoing issues with slow delivery.
 “I think we all understand that mail has been quite slow these days.”

 When asked last year if might revisit the 2006 voter roll cleanup law, Rouse emphasized the importance of adhering to the federally mandated 90–day quiet period to protect voters.